-As noted in relation to the Criteria discussed above, we believe that the design of the GTAC transmission products generally would enhance competition when compared to the current arrangements, which should tend to reduce costs and prices.
-However, there would be some increases to transaction costs.
+As noted in relation to the Criteria discussed above, we believe that the design of the GTAC transmission products would enhance competition when compared to the current arrangements, and this should reduce costs and prices.
+However, there would be some increased transaction costs.

 A move to the GTAC would change the overall level of transaction costs and the incidence of those costs.
 We would expect savings to Shippers and to First Gas in managing a single GTAC transmission product, compared to the cost of managing disparate MPOC and VTC transmission products.
-RP nominations would be required more or less as at present but nominations would no longer be required at interconnection points between the Maui and non-Maui pipelines and the absence of capacity transfers would save it the administrative burden of approving those transfers.
+RP nominations would be required more or less as at present, but nominations would no longer be required at interconnection points between the Maui and non-Maui pipelines and the absence of capacity transfers would save First Gas the administrative burden of approving those transfers.

 However, additional nominations would be required at each Delivery Zone (GTAC s4.3), and each Individual DP (GTAC s4.4), including any Congested DP (GTAC s4.6).
-Whereas the MPOC has 4 nomination cycles, the GTAC would have at least 7 each day (GTAC s4.11).

 While accepting that the nominations provide clear benefits at Congested DPs, some stakeholders have argued that they are unnecessary at Delivery Zones.
 We agree that requiring Shippers to make Delivery Zone nominations increases transaction costs for no compelling immediate benefit.
 However, we also recognise that nominations are inherent to the design of the GTAC's gas transmission products.

-The increased nomination workload would largely fall on Shippers who ship gas to shared DPs.
+The increased nomination workload would largely fall on Shippers who ship gas to shared DPs (and may not be so great for those who opt to use the auto-nomination service).
 While these Shippers currently need to estimate their demand for the purpose of nominating gas from their gas supplier (generally at a Maui pipeline RP), and nominating (probably the same numbers) at an interconnection point between the Maui and non-Maui pipelines, they only need to reserve capacity once a year under the VTC.
 In contrast, under the GTAC they would need to nominate for receipts and deliveries every day.
 That said, we also acknowledge that some VTC Shippers actively manage their reserved capacity portfolio during the year, which can entail significant effort in managing capacity transfers.